llaszkie/fullstack-web-developer-v1/docs/lesson-1-react-fundamentals.md

 ## Next Steps

-Continue to [Lesson 2: Next.js Foundations - Architecture, Routing, and Project Configuration](./lesson-2-nextjs-basics.md) to learn how to leverage Next.js for building full-stack React applications.
+Continue to [Lesson 2: Building Modern UIs with Component Libraries](./lesson-2-ui-libraries.md) to learn how to create beautiful, accessible, and consistent UIs using popular component libraries.